Sinamhd9/sinamhd9.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-Ph.D. student of structural engineering and graduate research assistant at Portland State University.
-Skilled in nondestructive evaluation (NDE) of concrete structures, ultrasonics, ground-penetrating radar (GPR), digital signal and image processing, computer vision, machine learning, Python, and MATLAB.
+Hi there!
+My name is Sina, I am a Ph.D. student of structural engineering at Portland State University.
+Here, I will share some of my projects.